davimmt/study/resumos/aws-ai-practitioner.md

 - Typical: 0.9-0.95 for natural text

 ## Model Customization Hierarchy

+Ranked from lowest to highest cost.
+For detailed cost analysis, see [Cost Optimization & Pricing](#19-cost-optimization--pricing).

 1. **Pre-trained** (Lowest cost): Use models as-is
 2. **Prompt Engineering**: Optimize prompts, no retraining
 3. **RAG**: Combine with external knowledge base